 This indicator light illuminates to remind you that the front passenger front and side air bags and seat belt pretensioner will not deploy during a collision.

-If the front passenger weight sensors are working properly, the indicator light illuminates when the ignition switch is turned to the ON position.
-After a specified period of time it goes out.
+If the front passenger weight sensors are normal, the indicator light illuminates when the ignition switch is turned to the ON position.
+For a specified of time it goes out.